Project management is about managing stakeholders’ expectations. If they are not happy, you cannot complete your project successfully.

 Classifying stakeholders is an important process.
 Here you separate stakeholders as per their power, interest, urgency, etc. After classification, you will develop your stakeholder management strategy.

 The PMBOK Guide describes four models to classify stakeholders:

 - Salience model

-The term salience means “the quality of being particularly noticeable, important or prominent”, and so stakeholder salience means the importance you give to your stakeholders.
+Salience means “the quality of being particularly noticeable, important or prominent.”
+So stakeholder salience means the quality of a stakeholder or their importance.

-Power is the authority or influence of the stakeholder on your project or its objective.
+Power is the authority or influence of the stakeholder on your project or its objectives.

-Keep in mind that stakeholder salience is not static; it is dynamic and can change as time passes.
-So you need to keep track of it and regularly update the model to reflect the changes.
+Stakeholder salience is not static; it is dynamic and can change during the project life cycle; update the stakeholder register to reflect the changes.